 - Call 01992 564000

 You can make payments, report an issue, apply for a service and book events online from our website homepage.

 Sometimes you need to see someone in person.
 The Welcome Area at the Civic Offices is the place to see us.
 If you make an appointment with an officer, you can book in via our new touch screen kiosks when you arrive.
 There are comfortable new seating areas including private rooms for confidential discussions, informal sofas and chairs for less formal meetings.

 Although we are doing all we can to make electronic payments as easy as possible, we know some people still rely on cash.
-Our Broadway cash office is open Monday and Tuesday 10am to 2pm and our payment kiosks are available at Waltham Abbey Library and the Civic Offices in Epping.
+You can pay by cash at the Civic Offices in Epping.

 Clear recycling sacks will no longer be available to pick up from reception at the new Civic Offices.
 But sacks can continue to be collected from 80 different sites across the district that are more convenient for you.
 Find your nearest outlet.

 Opening times and contact information

 - Saturday: closed

 Customer Contact Centre: 01992 564000